 Plastic Injection Molding is the most common manufacturing process to produce plastic parts for nearly every products.

 The injection molding process needs to use injection machine, plastic resin, and injection mold tooling.
-It requires a ram or screw-type plunger to force molten plastic material into a mould tool where the molten material cools and solidifies to obtain the desired shape or parts.(products).
+It requires a ram or screw-type plunger to force molten plastic material into a mould tool where the molten material cools and solidifies to obtain the desired plastic parts or products.

-Since injection molding has good repeatability and stability, it is widely used in many different industries to manufacture large-scale of products.
-Like automotive, medical, household, electronics, etc. Needless to say, how important the injection molding process is!
+Since injection molding has good repeatability, productivity, and stability, it is widely used in many different industries to manufacture large-scale of products.
+Like automotive, medical, household, electronics, etc. Needless to say, you can image how important the plastic injection molding technology is!

 Advantages of Plastic Injection Molding: